sultanawar321/products_propensity_modelling/README.md

 2) src
 - const.py: a Python module defines constants used in the project
 - data_preparation.py: a Python module provides functions for data preparation and preprocessing
-- ml_modelling.py: a Python module provides functions for data transformation, ml training and inference
+- ml_modelling.py: a Python module provides functions for data transformation, ml training, and inference
-- main_app.py: a Python module includes a class that process the whole functions from data prep to ml training and inference
+- main_app.py: a Python module includes a class that process the whole functions from data prep to ml training, and inference

 3) utils
 - unit_tests.py: a Python module includes basic unit tests for the main functions